flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm Tip \#2: Choosing a Partition (CPUs)

 - Use `-p gen` to submit small/test jobs, `-p ccX` for real jobs
-  - `gen` has smaller limits and higher priority
+  - `gen` has small limits and higher priority
 - The center and general partitions (`ccX` and `gen`) always allocate whole nodes
   - **All cores, all memory**, reserved for you to make use of
 - If your job doesn't use a whole node, you can use the `genx` partition (allows multiple jobs per node)